Kaluza--Klein gravity & cosmology emerging from G. Perelman's entropy functionals and quantum geometric information flows: Decoupling and integrability of KK cosmological flow equations

 \section{Decoupling and integrability of KK cosmological flow equations}

-In this section, we prove that the system of nonlinear PDEs for geometric evolution of KK gravity (\ref{canhamiltevol}) (and self-similar configurations defining nonholonomic EM equations as Ricci soliton equations (\ref{soliteinst})) can be decoupled and integrated in very general forms.
-Such solutions are defined by generic off-diagonal metrics $\mathbf{g}(\tau ) $ (\ref{decomp31}) (for canonical d-connections, $\widehat{\mathbf{D}} (\tau ),$ and, in particular, for LC-configurations, $\nabla (\tau )$).
-The coefficients of respective geometric objects depend on all spacetime coordinates via generating and integration functions and (effective) matter sources $\ ^{tot}\Upsilon _{\alpha \beta }(\tau )$ (\ref{totsourc}) (see below definitions and details) via nonholonomic entropic deformations of the energy-momentum tensor (\ref{emt}).
-We shall apply and develop the AFDM \cite{vacaru18tc,bubuianu18,bubuianu19,vacaru19a,gheorghiu16}.
+In this section, we prove that the system of nonlinear PDEs for geometric evolution of KK gravity (\ref{canhamiltevol}) (and self-similar configurations defining nonholonomic EM equations as Ricci soliton equations (\ref{soliteinst})) can be decoupled and integrated in general forms.
+Such solutions are defined by generic off-diagonal metrics $\mathbf{g}(\tau )$ ( \ref{decomp31}) (for canonical d-connections, $\widehat{\mathbf{D}}(\tau ),$ and, in particular, for LC-configurations, $\nabla (\tau )$).
+The coefficients of respective geometric objects depend on all spacetime coordinates via generating and integration functions and (effective) matter sources $\ ^{tot}\Upsilon _{\alpha \beta }(\tau )$ (\ref{totsourc}) via nonholonomic entropic deformations of the energy-momentum tensor (\ref{emt} ).
+We apply and develop the AFDM \cite {vacaru18tc,bubuianu18,bubuianu19,vacaru19a,gheorghiu16}.